 Irish citizens will only need to meet the ordinarily resident test to be eligible for free NHS care.

-EEA and Swiss citizens visiting or studying in the UK
+Visiting or studying in the UK

-EEA or Swiss visitors will be chargeable, as they are now, unless either of the following applies:
+Visitors from these countries will be chargeable, as they are now, unless either of the following applies: